-Lean, sometimes referred to as “purple drank” or “sizzurp,” is a recreational drug cocktail that consists of codeine linctus (an opiate), promethazine and hydrocodone.
-The substance is usually mixed with a fizzy drink containing sugar and has earned a somewhat notorious reputation, particularly among the rap and hip-hop communities and among teens and young adults between the ages of 13 and 21.
+Lean, also referred to as “purple drank” or “sizzurp,” is a recreational drug cocktail that consists of codeine linctus (an opiate), promethazine and hydrocodone.
+The substance is usually mixed with a fizzy drink containing sugar and has earned a somewhat notorious reputation, particularly among the rap and hip-hop communities and among teens and young adults aged 13 to 21.
 In spite of its fun appearance, the lean drink poses some serious side effects and long-term health risks.
 This article covers everything you need to know about the drink, including how to spot addiction in teens and how to get help.

 Lean is a narcotic recreational drink that’s highly addictive.
 While its main ingredient, prescription cough syrup containing small amounts of codeine, seems relatively benign, the substance is still an opiate that should only be used under a physician’s care.